What is a Non-Reactive Pan and Cookware?

 - Any cookware that starts to peel needs to be tossed right away.
 These flakes will get mixed in with your food and can cause illness or health concerns.

 - Use mild soaps and cleaners when cleaning your cookware, and never use abrasive sponges or steel wool.
-This will ruin the surface of the non-stick pan and scratch it up.
+This will ruin the cooking surface of the non-stick pan and scratch it up.

 - If food is stuck to your cookware, let them soak in a pot of warm water with mild dish soap for half an hour, then gently rub it out with a sponge.